View Old View New View Both View Only Previous Next

 Other than p:with-option, p:run-option accepts a boolean attribute static that defaults to “false”.
 If it is “true”, the option value will be supplied to static analysis of the executed pipeline as a static option with the same name.

-Options of the dynamically executed pipeline that are not declared with p:run-option on the p:run invocation will receive an empty sequence as their value.
-Options that are declared on p:run-option but not in the dynamically executed pipeline will be silently ignored.
+Options of the dynamically executed pipeline that are not provided by a p:run-option on the p:run invocation will be defaulted in the normal way (if the option is required, the invocation will fail, for example).
+Options that are provided by p:run-option but not declared in the dynamically executed pipeline are silently ignored.

 Each output port of the pipeline can appear as a same-named output port of the p:run step.
 In order for this to happen, the port needs to be explicitly declared in the p:run step.
 In contrast to output declarations of compound steps or of p:declare-pipeline with a subpipeline, such an output declaration may not establish a connection to any port of another step or of the pipeline to be run.